connor-ibuild/Project-word-finder/README.md

 # Portfolio_WordFinder
-word finder app for scrabble
+word finder app for scrabble (built using Node)

 .
 Run the file 'englishdictionary.sql' file to obstain the necessary tables.